Categorifying non-commutative deformations: Introduction

 Our approach is based on the observation that, for a commutative Artinian algebra $A$ and a scheme $X$, a deformation along $\Spec A$ of a quasi-coherent sheaf on $X$, i.e. a sheaf on $X\times \Spec A$ flat over $\Spec A$, is uniquely determined by an \emph{exact} functor $\modu A\to \QCoh(X)$, where $\modu A$ is the category of finite dimensional right $A$-modules.
 This supports the idea to define a non-commutative infinitesimal deformation of a finite collection of $n$ objects $\{ Z_i\}_{i=1}^n$ in an abelian category $\mathcal{Z}$ as an exact functor $\aA \to \mathcal{Z}$ out of a Deligne finite category $\aA$, which, for any $i$, takes the simple object $S_i$ in $\aA$ to $Z_i$.

 The \emph{non-commutative deformation functor} of an ordered collection $(Z_1,\ldots,Z_n)$ of objects in $\mathcal{Z}$

 assigns to $\aA$ the set of isomorphism classes of these exact functors.
 A further extension of the theory where the deformation functor is a 2-functor out of the \emph{2-category} $\Df_n$ to the 2-category of groupoids will be discussed in a subsequent paper.
-Remarkably, the 2-categorical abbreviation of the $\infty$-category deformation theory for collections of objects in an abelian category does not lose any information of the latter.
+In particular, it will be explained that the 2-categorical abbreviation of the $\infty$-category deformation theory for collections of objects in an abelian category does not lose any information of the latter.